 Ms Tsholofelo Kibido

-After obtaining a BSc. degree in Microbiology, I continued with my studies and did an Honours degree in Plant Biotechnology.
+After obtaining a BSc. degree in Microbiology, I continued with my post graduate studies and did an Honours degree in Plant Biotechnology.
 The research conducted during my Honours project involved characterisation of a wound inducible cystatin in maize.
 My MSc study investigated the use of transgenic oryzacystatin-I expressing tobacco plants in enhancing recombinant protein production.
 My current PhD research focuses on the phenotypic and molecular characterization of efficient nitrogen fixation and nodule functioning for Glycine Max (L.) Merr. (soybean) crop improvement under water limiting conditions.

 National Conference attended and presented